Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/typographical_conventions.md

 ### Referencing environment variables

-You can reference a environment variable in the Transfer CFT configuration using the `%env:<variable>%`, for example, `FNAME=%env:CFTDIRPUB%/FTEST`, which is resolved when you create or modify the associated object.
+You can reference a environment variable in the Transfer CFT configuration using the `%env:<variable>%`, for example, `FNAME=%env:CFTDIRPUB%/FTEST`.
+This value is replaced with the actual value when you define the object and is never used again as a variable.

 ### Referencing UCONF parameters

-You can reference a UCONF parameter in the Transfer CFT configuration using the `%uconf:<parameter>%`, for example, `PART=%uconf:cft.instance_id%`, which is resolved when you create or modify the associated object.
+You can reference a UCONF parameter in the Transfer CFT configuration using the `%uconf:<parameter>%`, for example, `PART=%uconf:cft.instance_id%`.
+This value is replaced with the actual value when you define the object and is never used again as a variable.